-Development Office Senior Prefects
+Marketing Senior Prefects

-Online Safety Senior Prefects
+Wellbeing Senior Prefects

 Our Student Governors comprises Key Stage 4 and Key Stage 5 students, who represent each House.
 Meetings occur once a term and the agenda includes a report from the Boarders’, Academic and Co-Curricular Councils, as well as a report from each society.
 Student Governors are also given the opportunity to discuss whole school matters.
-Student Governing Body are invited to ‘sense check’ and ratify decisions made at Council meetings and ask for matters to be taken back to the retrospective Councils for further discussion.
+The Student Governing Body is invited to ‘sense check’ and ratify decisions made at Council meetings and ask for matters to be taken back to the retrospective Councils for further discussion.
 The minutes are shared at the School Governor meeting, typically held the same day.

 Student Heads of houses